dropbox/stone/README.rst

 Stone is made up of several components:

-    1. An language for specifying APIs.
+    1. A language for specifying APIs.
     2. A command-line tool (``stone``) that takes an API specification and generator module, and generates output.
     3. Builtin generators: Python, Swift (more coming soon)